What to do when you are stuck in a rut

 4. Figure out what you want

 Now that you’ve thoroughly assessed your situation, you need to figure out a way forward.
-So you don’t act mindlessly, make sure you devote some time to soul-searching.
+So you don’t act mindlessly, make sure you devote some time to finding yourself.

 While attempting to become unstuck it’s critical that you act with intention.
 It would be a shame to put a lot of effort into changing your circumstances only to hit another dead end.